Tangent categories of algebras over operads: Stabilization of algebras over operads

-We note that Theorem~\ref{t:comp} is a direct consequence of Proposition~\ref{p:comp}.
-With an eye towards future applications, Proposition~\ref{p:comp} was designed to give a slightly more general result, mostly in the sense that it does not require the assumption that the stable model structure on $\Sp(\Alg_\P^{\aug})$ exists.
+\begin{proof}[Proof of Theorem~\ref{t:comp} assuming Proposition~\ref{p:comp}] Since every $\Om$-spectrum is in particular a pre-spectrum we see that every object is stably equivalent to a levelwise cofibrant pre-spectrum object.
+Combining (1) and (2) of Proposition~\ref{p:comp} we may then deduce that the derived unit of the Quillen adjunction $\vphi^{\Sp}_! \dashv \vphi^*_{\Sp}$ is a natural equivalence.
+On the other hand, since $\vphi^*_{\aug}$ preserves and detects weak equivalences it follows that $\vphi^*_{\Sp}$ detects stable weak equivalences between $\Om$-spectra, and hence induces a conservative functor on the level of $\infty$-categories.
+This means that the adjunction $\vphi^{\Sp}_! \dashv \vphi^*_{\Sp}$ induces an equivalence on the level of $\infty$-categories and is hence a Quillen equivalence. \end{proof}

-To describe an analogue of Theorem~\ref{t:comp} in this more general setting let us recall some notation from~\cite{part1}.
-For a weakly pointed combinatorial model category $\N$ let us denote by $\Sp'(\N) \subseteq \N^{\NN \times \NN}$ the full subcategory spanned by $\Om$-spectra, considered as a \textbf{relative category} with respect to levelwise equivalences, and by $\Sp''(\M) \subseteq \N^{\NN \times \NN}$ the full subcategory spanned by pre-spectra, considered as a relative category with respect to \textbf{stable equivalences}.
+In fact, Proposition~\ref{p:comp} also yields an analogue of Theorem~\ref{t:comp} when $\P$ is not assumed to be stably admissible (see Corollary~\ref{c:compmodel}).
+For this let us recall some notation from~\cite{part1}. \begin{define} For a weakly pointed, differentiable, combinatorial model category $\N$, let $\Sp'(\N) \subseteq \N^{\NN \times \NN}$ denote the full subcategory spanned by $\Om$-spectra, considered as a \textbf{relative category} with respect to levelwise weak equivalences, and $\Sp''(\M) \subseteq \N^{\NN \times \NN}$ the full subcategory spanned by pre-spectra, considered as a relative category with respect to \textbf{stable weak equivalences}. \end{define}

-We now observe that the inclusion $\Sp'(\N) \subseteq \Sp''(\N)$ is an equivalence of relative categories.
-This follows from the fact that one can functorially replace a levelwise cofibrant pre-spectrum $X$ by an $\Om$-spectrum $X^{\Om}$ equipped with a stable equivalence $X \lrar X^{\Om}$ (see~\cite[Remark 2.1.9]{part1}) and the fact that a stable weak equivalence between $\Om$-spectra is a levelwise equivalence.
-Of course, when the stable model structure exists this is just a direct corollary of the fact that every object in $\Sp(\M)$ is stably equivalent to a pre-spectrum (see~\cite[Remark 2.3.6]{part1} ).
+We observe that the inclusion $\Sp'(\N) \subseteq \Sp''(\N)$ is an equivalence of relative categories.
+This follows from the fact that one can functorially replace a levelwise cofibrant pre-spectrum $X$ by an $\Om$-spectrum $X^{\Om}$ equipped with a stable weak equivalence $X \lrar X^{\Om}$ (see~\cite[Remark 2.1.9]{part1}) and the fact that a stable weak equivalence between $\Om$-spectra is a levelwise weak equivalence.
+Of course, when the stable model structure exists this is just a direct corollary of the fact that every object in $\Sp(\M)$ is stably equivalent to a pre-spectrum (see~\cite[Remark 2.3.6]{part1}).
 It now follows from~\cite[Remarks 3.3.4]{part1} that the underlying $\infty$-categories of both $\Sp'(\N)$ and $\Sp''(\N)$ model the $\infty$-categorical stabilization $\Sp(\N_{\infty})$.

-\begin{cor} Let $\M$ be a differentiable, combinatorial SM model category and let $\P$ be a $\Sig$-cofibrant operad in $\M$.
+\begin{cor} Let $\M$ be a differentiable, combinatorial SM model category and let $\P$ be an admissible $\Sig$-cofibrant operad in $\M$ (which implies the same for $\P_{\leq 1}$, see Remark~\ref{r:admissible}).
 Assume either that $\M$ is right proper or that $\P_0$ is fibrant.
-Then the functor
+Then $\vphi^*_{\aug}$ induces an equivalence of relative categories